 Last day to drop a class without dean's permission.
 (Dean's permission is required if dropping below 12 hours.)
+Courses permission is required if dropping below 12 hours.)
 Courses dropped before the end of the seventh week will not appear on the transcript.
 Last day to select the S/U (Satisfactory/Unsatisfactory) grade option.

-• End of 12th Week of Classes Last day to late drop a class (dean's permission is required).
+End of 12th Week of Classes Last day to late drop a class (dean's permission is required).
 A grade of "W" will appear on the transcript.